inject1337dotdll/csfv/README.md

 Overview

-ComprehensiveSFV is a Python tool designed for generating and verifying checksum files using a range of hash functions.
+ComprehensiveSFV is a Python tool designed for file verification using a range of hash functions.
 It supports both cryptographic and non-cryptographic hash functions, including CRC32, CRC64, MD5, SHA-256, SHA-384, SHA-512, SHA3-256, SHA3-384, SHA3-512, BLAKE2b, and BLAKE2s.
 This tool generates a .csfv file containing checksums for files in a specified directory or for a single file and allows for verification of files against an existing .csfv file, logging the results.

 Features